kedio-labs/velo-city-db/README.md

 - Hourly traffic count
 - Measurement timestamp

-VéloCityDB is a great building block for use cases such as analysis and dashboards.
+> VéloCityDB is a great building block for use cases such as analysis and dashboards.
+>
+> For inspiration, you can have a look at query and visualisation examples [here](./examples-queries/ExampleQueries.md).

 Cities currently supported are, in alphabetic order: